choria-io/asyncjobs/overview/handlers-docker/index.md

 }
 ```

-Place this in any package you like, for example `git.example.com/example/email/new`.
-You can have many handlers, as long as they are in packages like here.
+Place this in any package, for example `git.example.com/example/email/new`.
+Multiple handlers are supported as long as each resides in its own package.

-### Other Languages
+### Other languages

-Other languages are supported using NATS Request-Reply, implement them according to the protocol describe in [Remote Request-Reply Handlers](../../reference/request-reply/).
+Other languages are supported through NATS Request-Reply.
+Implement them against the protocol described in [Remote Request-Reply Handlers](../../reference/request-reply/).

 ## Packaging

-In a empty directory create a file `asyncjobs.yaml` with the following content:
+In an empty directory, create a file `asyncjobs.yaml` with the following content:

 ```yaml
 # The NATS Context to connect with.